okellogeorgeokoth/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # 0x13.
-Javascript - Objects, Scopes, and Closures
+Javascript - Objects, Scopes, and Closures..

 ## Overview
 The objective of this project was to understand object-oriented Javascript and understanding how to create objects, how to use the word `this`, what `undefined` means, variable scope, closures, prototypes, and inheritance.